nuxeo-sandbox/nuxeo-labs-utils/README.md

   * Parameter
     * `digest`: String, the MD5 digest to test.
 If input is passed, the parameter is ignored.
   * The operation checks if the blob exists in the BinaryManager (BinaryManagers if there are more than one).
 If yes, return the digest, else return `null`.
+  * Notice: This operation originaly was provided in the [nuxeo-binary-verification plugin](https://github.com/nuxeo-sandbox/nuxeo-binary-verification)

 ## Operations on Documents
 * `Document > Labs.DocumentGetThumbnail`